The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.2.3 – Staff being seen as readers themselves

-Staff sharing the things they enjoy reading, staff across the school demonstrate how they are readers themselves, the normalisation of reading for pleasure as an activity for everyone.
+Staff sharing the things they enjoy reading; staff across the school demonstrate how they are readers themselves; the normalisation of reading for pleasure as an activity for everyone.

-Wearing lanyards or badges
+Wearing ‘Ask Me What I’m Reading’ lanyards or badges

 Talking about reading materials they’ve read in assembly / at whole-school occasions

-Giving learners opportunities to see them reading
+Giving learners opportunities to see them enjoy personal reading time, such as by reading their own choices alongside class reading activity

 Having 'guess the reader' displays with photos of staff favourite reading materials / bookshelves